First Day of School

 School Communications

 In the event of a schoolwide emergency, Carondelet has the capability to alert parents/guardians via email, phone call, and/or text messaging through a service called SchoolMessenger.
-In order for you to receive text messages from Carondelet in an emergency situation, you must opt-in to this service.
+In order for you to receive text messages from Carondelet in an emergency situation, you must opt in to this service.

 We will notify families and students of periodic tests before they happen.
 Please direct any questions to the Director of Strategic Marketing and Communications, Jill Okimoto.